nikoaha/portfolio/Matomo URL manipulation with JS regex/README.md

 Original URL: https://matomo.xxxxx.fi/4151521412/board/president/
 Edited URL: https://matomo.xxxxx.fi/board/president

-This way we can unify all the same page hits to same folders.
+This way we can unify all the same page hits to same folders regardless of the user ID.
 -> The better collective data, the better data analyzing.

 ## How it's done